Liam Kearney: Cork City

 Kearney returned to Ireland in 2003, joining Cork City.
 In 2004, he made his Republic of Ireland U21 debut against Italian opposition.
 Kearney won seven U21 caps whilst with Cork scoring once in a 1–0 victory over Italy.
 2005 saw Cork City and Kearney embark on a campaign that would ultimately see them win the league title on the final day, beating Derry City 2–0 in which Kearney scored the second goal.
 The club also progressed into the First Round of the UEFA Cup, having started as an unseeded side in the first qualifying round, eliminating FK Ekranas from Lithuania and the eventual Swedish champions Djurgårdens IF, before being knocked out by Slavia Prague.
 Kearney left Cork City for Shelbourne in 2006 following an offer from Dutch Premier Division side Heerenveen was denied to the disappointment of the player.

 Shelbourne

 Kearney joined Shelbourne from the then league champions, Cork City, on a free transfer in January 2006.
 He was limited to few first team opportunities, making just 10 league appearances throughout the season, scoring once.
-Shelbourne manager Pat Fenlon agreed to a temporary freezing of Liam's contract whilst he took a few weeks away from football during the 2006 season to regain his hunger and focus.
+Shelbourne manager Pat Fenlon agreed to a temporary freezing of Kearney's contract whilst he took a few weeks away from football during the 2006 season to regain his hunger and focus.
 Kearney returned in time to take a left wing berth in a friendly against English Championship side Sunderland.
 Kearney failed to break into the first team upon his return, but was rewarded with his second league winners medal in two years, as Shelbourne clinched the title on the last day.
 He has described his time in Dublin as "disappointing".